patrickdx/InvestorWatch/README.md

 ## InvestorWatch

 Tired of keeping up with the market?
 This is a pipeline that attempts to log all major equity/macroeconomic news from trusted sources, forming an market event timeline.
-- Never miss an major news catalyst and keep up-to-date with your favourite stocks.
+- Never miss a major catalyst and keep up-to-date with your favourite watchlist of equities.
 - search engines have recency bias making it difficult to keep track of developing events.